 It is unreasonable to expect that employers are keen to pay for developers continuously pursuing their passion of getting 'into the code.'

-"We have not yet rolled out the solution to our contractors and it is too soon to say by what percentage the number of calls to the customer service center will be reduced.
-The expectation is that it will be a significant reduction.
-However, a reduction in call center traffic was not our main driver for this project.
+"The expectation is that the solution will reduce the number of calls to our call center significantly.
+However, a reduction in call center traffic was not our main driver.
 The most important goal is to improve the customer experience," says Gilbert.

-The Web world changes very quickly.
+The web world changes very quickly.
 If Visual LANSA can keep up, then that is going to save its customers heaps of time.

 Company and System Information